 I have worked for North Lincolnshire Council for the last 9 years, delivering numerous projects including upgrading 95% of Northern Lincolnshire with super fast broadband and business growth grants with the British Steel support fund.

-As the project manager for the IoAHC Landscape Partnership, I am responsible for the overall delivery of the scheme, working with our budgets, capital schemes, Heritage Lottery Fund (our funders) and our Steering Group Partners.
-My working days can be spent dealing with emails and paperwork in the office, but I try to get out when possible to help the team deliver their varied and exciting events.
+As the project manager for the IoAHC Landscape Partnership, I was responsible for the overall delivery of the scheme, working with our budgets, capital schemes, Heritage Lottery Fund (our funders) and our Steering Group Partners.
+My working days were spent dealing with emails and paperwork in the office, but I tried to get out when possible to help the team deliver their varied and exciting events.

 I have worked for North Lincolnshire Council for over 20 years with the majority in leisure services, I still have a link to the leisure side as I coach recreational Trampolining at two leisure centres.
 I have a strong customer service background and undertaken many administrative roles in my career.